tien886/QuanLyThuVien/README.md

-This github duty is our IT008-final_project reservoir
+This github repo duty is our IT008-final_project reservoir